-Audio-recordings of semi-structured interviews will be transcribed verbatim and analysed using thematic analysis, which is "a method for systematically identifying, organising, and offering insights into patterns of meaning (themes) across a dataset."36 Thematic analysis comprises six main phases.
+Audio recordings of semistructured interviews will be transcribed verbatim and analysed using thematic

+Protected by copyright, including for uses related to text and data mining, AI training, and similar technologies. analysis, which is 'a method for systematically identifying, organising and offering insights into patterns of meaning (themes) across a dataset'.
+Thematic analysis comprises six main phases.
 Transcripts will be read while listening to the audio recordings to check for accuracy and build familiarity with the data as part of the first phase.
 The second phase is generating initial codes, with interview transcripts being systematically coded to identify aspects of the data relevant to the research objectives.
-A second researcher will code a sub-set of interviews to ensure that the codes generated cover all interesting and relevant aspects of the data.
+A second researcher will code a subset of interviews to ensure that the codes generated cover all interesting and relevant aspects of the data.
 Codes will then be collated into potential themes as part of the third phase, with themes initially reviewed by two coders as part of the fourth phase to ensure that codes within a particular theme are consistent and distinct from other themes and then checked with the broader research team.
 A thematic map or hierarchy will be developed in phase five via further refinement of themes and discussion of how themes fit together.
 Finally, a written publication of the qualitative results will be produced in phase six.
 While the broader research team will be consulted about the themes generated as part of phase four, the qualitative data analysis will be conducted at arms-length from members of the research team involved in the clinical care of participating patients, to avoid potential bias.